-First, your Professionalism score is based on the instructor's impression of how well you participated in class, with deductions for distracting other students and credit for asking and answering questions (either in person or on the course discussion board).
+First, your Professionalism score is based on the instructors (both the professor and TAs!) impression of how well you participated in class, with deductions for distracting other students and credit for asking and answering questions (either in person or on the course discussion board).
+Professionalism during the project (especially in interactions with your group's TA mentor) is also a major component.

-Second, your Participation score is based on reading quizzes (about topics from the mandatory readings only - quizzes will never cover optional readings) at the beginning of most lectures.
-You get half credit on these quizzes just for being there, and half credit for answering the reading questions correctly (the questions will always be easy if you did the reading).
-For full participation, you need to get at least a score of 60% on all quizzes over the whole semester (this gives you space to e.g., miss a reading quiz because you were sick or have a family emergency - there are no excuses for missing reading quizzes).
-Put another way, you can miss up to 40% of the reading quiz points and still get full participation points.
+Second, your Participation score is based on reading quizzes (about topics from the mandatory readings only - quizzes will never cover "Your Choice" readings) at the beginning of most lectures.
+You get half credit on these quizzes just for being there, and half credit for answering the reading questions correctly (the questions are supposed to be easy if you did the reading).
+For full participation, you need to get at least a score of 70% on all quizzes over the whole semester (this gives you space to e.g., miss a reading quiz because you were sick or have a family emergency - there are no excuses for missing reading quizzes).
+Put another way, you can miss up to 30% of the reading quiz points and still get full participation points.